top of page

 Lara tying a finished print on a tree.
 (Photo by Gabriella Felsing)

-For the process of making the prints, Lara carefully created colour and hand-drawn symbolism.
-For example, for one of the prints used to hold a contact mic, she created a yellow dye from dandelions in her yard, and dyed cotton fabric sourced from a local thrift shop.
-The other prints used white, red and blue, dye colours also sourced from plant medicines close to home.
-Lara integrated patterns on the prints to signify the directions and the grandfather spirits.
-For example, circles are a sacred symbol of the interdependence of all life.
-Lara chose to draw circles onto some of the fabric strips to represent the cycles of seasons, the interconnectedness of all life, and also reference connection to land in healing circles.
+In the process of making the ribbons, Lara carefully created plant dyes and hand-drawn symbolism.
+For example, she created a yellow dye from dandelions in her yard, and used it to dye cotton fabric sourced from a local thrift shop.
+Lara integrated patterns to signify the directions and the grandfather spirits.
+For example, Lara chose to draw circles onto some of the fabric strips to represent the cycles of seasons, the interconnectedness of all life, and connection to land in healing circles.
 She drew on the fabric with charcoal, clay, chaga and other plant dyes she made by hand.

 These are the colours of the prints and their associations: